When is the Best Time to Workout? Morning Or Evening?

 There's been multiple studies that also show sleep improvements by those who workout in the morning.
 The study showed that the participants had an easier time both falling asleep & staying asleep on the days where they exercised early in the morning.

-Benefits of Working Out In the Afternoon and/or Evening
+Benefits of Working Out In the Afternoon or Evening

 You're probably looking at the morning workout benefits thinking that all sounds great ... but there's some pretty awesome benefits to working out in the afternoon or evening too.